frankiennamdi/detection-api/README.md

 number of file descriptors allowed on the system.
 To make the application graceful, we introduced the **DB_MAX_CONN** and **IP_GEO_DB_MAX_CONN** to allow you tune this based on the limit of the host machine.
 Currently they are both set to **200**
+5. Used db file as I felt this was more usable offline.

 ## Possible Future Improvements

+* Possible use of a more tradition database or use of the memory version of SQLite.
-* Possible integration test that involves a running server.
+* Possible integration tests that involves a running server.
 * Possible use of a more traditional database to handle the transaction load.
 * Clean up the use of pointers where needed.
-I tried to balance the need for nil value, immutability and copying.
+I tried to balance the need for nil values and check, immutability and copying.
 In cases where I had the difficult choices I tried to hide the struct properties and not allow modification after creation, except through the constructors in some cases.
-This means that the most properties are unexported and can only be accessed by functions that return their value after construction.
+This means that the most properties are unexported and can only be read by functions that return their value after construction.